ChipbagX/Save-Neru/README.md

 If you try to heal while still on full health, you WILL die.

 Find Secret Boss if you can..
-4 Endings - Good ending (Win) Bad ending (Die) - SECRET ENDING!?!?!?
+6 Endings - Good ending (Win) Bad ending (Die) - SECRET ENDING!?!?!?
 True Ending..
+BEST ENDING.
+WORST ENDING.